orpiske/jms-test-util/README.md

 ```

 You can use Maven to build the project.
 No additional configuration or setup
 should* be required.
-To compile and package the project, please run:
+To compile and installgi the project, please run:

 ```
-mvn clean package
+mvn clean install
 ```

 The build system will generate deliverables in zip, tar.bz2, tar.gz format.